layters/neroshop-specs/README.md

 * `ping`: This query type is often used to check the liveliness of a node.

-* `find_node`: This query type is used to request a list of nodes with an id closest to a specific id or key.
+* `find_node`: This query type is used to request a list of nodes with an id closest to a specific node ID or key.

     - The response is a `nodes` message containing information about nodes such as their IP addresses and ports.

 * `put`: This query type is used to store key-value data in a receiving node's hash table.

-    - The querying node sends a `put` message to the `r` nodes with an id closest to the key.
+    - The querying node sends a `put` message to the `r` nodes with an ID closest to the key.
 If any of the closest nodes fail to respond to the put request, they are replaced by other closest nodes within the routing table.

     - When the querying node makes a put request and it is the originator of the data, it also stores its own data in its hash table right after sending the `put` to the other nodes in its routing table.
 On receiving a `put` request, a node will `store` the key-value pair data in its own hash table.

     - The kind of data stored in the hash table is typically related to user account, listings, orders, and ratings/reviews.
-Each data contains metadata which specifies the type of data that is being stored.
+Each data contains a `metadata` field which specifies the type of data that is being stored.

-* `get`: This query type is used to find a value to a specific key.
+* `get`: This query type is used to retrieve the value to a given key.

-    - The querying node typically sends a `get` message to the `k` nodes with an id closest to the key and when any of those closests nodes receive the `get`, they respond with a message containing the value to the requested key.
-In the case that any of the closest nodes do not have the value in their hash table, they attempt to send `get` messages to the closest nodes in their routing table until the value is found or not.
+    - The querying node typically sends a `get` message to the `k` nodes with an ID closest to the key and when any of those closests nodes receive the `get`, they respond with a message containing the value to the requested key.
+In the case that any of the closest nodes do not have the value in their hash table, they ~attempt to send `get` messages to the closest nodes in their routing table until the value is found or not~ respond with an error message indicating that the key was not found in their hash table (this is to speed up searches).

 * `map`: This query type takes the value then uses it to create search terms and map them to the corresponding key.